-Besides the reserves acquired over the past two years in Wyoming and Texas, in recent months SCPPA has been working through the final details of locking in supplies with prices that vary over time at "some level below the market," Carnahan said (see Daily GPI, Nov.
-15, 2006).
-"These are so-called 'index-minus' supplies, keying the index as closely as possible to a California price at a widely known trading point tied to a widely known market index so the utilities can be assured that all the gas covered over 20 or 25 years is at some discount to the market."
+Besides the reserves acquired over the past two years in Wyoming and Texas, in recent months SCPPA has been working through the final details of locking in supplies with prices that vary over time at “some level below the market,” Carnahan said.
+“These are so-called ‘index-minus’ supplies, keying the index as closely as possible to a California price at a widely known trading point tied to a widely known market index so the utilities can be assured that all the gas covered over 20 or 25 years is at some discount to the market.”

 So far, SCPPA and its involved members are still working out “all the fine details,” talking to Goldman Sachs and others.
 Carnahan said he hopes that SCPPA is now in the “final stages of negotiations” on this deal and it can be wrapped up in the next 30 to 60 days.
 “We’re talking about delivery points, imbalance accounts, changing delivery points over time, and other fine details on how you make the deal as operationally advantageous as possible.”

 The gas supplies could come from any basin linked to Southern California, but the different receipt points for each utility involved are a major consideration, he said.
 “Most of what we’re talking about are so-called ‘minor details,’ but one of those details could eventually blow up the whole deal, so until we sign on the dotted line, it is still to be negotiated,” Carnahan said.